WasabiRaptor/Starbecue/features.md

 - Hammerspace: Treats the location as if it has no upper limit to the amount of prey that can fit inside, there is no visual expansion past the set expansion limit.
 - Fill modifiers: Numbers inputs to configure how prey contributes to that locations fill level.

-The power of status effects are configured per the relevant fluid for the location, your maximum overall power can be increased by eating the **Rock Candy** for each tier.
+#### Digestion
 When prey are digested or infused, if they had any prey within themselves, then their own prey is dumped into the location in the pred they were digested.
 If there are no available slots they'll simply be released.

 Upon being digested, if both pred and prey have item drops for that digest type enabled, then a relevant item will be dropped which contains data pretaining to that character, which can then be used in the infuse slot, or inserted into a deed to re-summon that NPC if applicable.

 Digested prey may be able to be shifted to other locations to infuse them there or reform them there, for example, digesting someone in belly, and then say, shifting them to the womb to reform and transform them.

+#### Upgrades
+The power of status effects are configured per the relevant fluid for the location, your maximum overall power can be increased by eating the **Rock Candy** for each tier.

 ### Prey
 When you've been eaten a prey HUD will open up in the bottom right, indicating the directions one can press to cause a struggle animation.
 The color of the indicator arrow hints at what struggling in that direction might do for you.